American League Rules

 - Coaches should be behind the dugout fence or in the coach's box.

-3. Time Limit and Run Limit for Games
+3. Time Limit and Run Limit for Games; Other League Rules

 - For Fall Ball no new innings will start after 1 hour and 30 minutes.
-For Spring, no new innings will start from the last recorded 3rd out after 1 hour and 40 minutes from the start of the game provided however that the game is official per rule 4.10 which requires at least 4 innings be played or 3.5 innings if the home team is ahead.
+For Spring, no new innings will start after 1 hour and 40 minutes from the start of the game; provided, however that the game is official, which requires at least 4 innings be played or 3.5 innings if the home team is ahead.
 A game will not end immediately after the 3rd inning regardless of the 1 hour and 40 minute time limit and must go 3.5 innings if the home team is ahead or 4 innings if the home team is behind.
 A game may not go more than 6 innings unless the game is tied AND the 1 hour and 40 minutes has not elapsed.
 If after the final out in the 6th inning, 1 hour and 40 minutes has not elapsed the game may continue to a 7th inning if tied at the end of the 6th.

 - If the game is not completed as of field / park curfew (Fall only – 10:00pm), and if both managers agree, the unfinished game would be allowed to end in a tie (unless the home team is ahead at that time, in which if the case the home team wins).
 If both managers do not agree to a tie, the remainder and finish of the game will be scheduled with BLL Scheduler and in compliance with the League touch policy to complete.

-- Fall Ball only: run limits are 3-3-3-3-3 run limit every inning after and the 10-run “mercy rule” after the 4th inning.
+- Fall Ball only: 3 run limit per inning during regular season play.
 In all innings, if last batter hits an over the fence home run then all runs will be counted.

-- The ten-run rule or mercy run rule defined in 4.10(e) is in effect for the regular season.
+- The mercy run rule defined in Little League Rule 4.10(e) is in effect for the regular season for both Fall and Spring seasons.

 - At Jessamine Field a batted ball that hits the trees above the yellow line in fair territory shall be ruled a home run.
-A batted ball that hits the tree (down right field) in fair territory and lands in fair or foul ground or is caught by a fielder is a fair, live ball.
-If by chance the ball lands in foul territory on the other side of the fence it shall be a two base award, dead ball.
+A batted ball that hits the tree (down right field) in fair territory and lands in fair or foul ground or is caught by a fielder is a fair, live ball, unless it lands in foul territory on the other side of the fence, in which case it shall be a two base award, dead ball.
 A batted ball that hits the tree (down right field) in foul territory is a foul ball regardless of where it lands.

 4. Batting Safety